-Julie Lee manages our reception and has come from a background in film and media – working with charities and not-for-profit organisations as a web editor and comms assistant.
+Julie Lee is our Office Manager and has come from a background in film and media – working with charities and not-for-profit organisations as a web editor and comms assistant.
 From Film London to the Heritage Lottery Fund, she has enjoyed a varied career in the creative industries.
 She dabbles in a bit of music, a bit of a cooking, collects fashion editorial and likes getting lost in the hills.

-Enrique Melin is one of our Workshop Technicians.
-As well as assisting in the workshop and running our Woodwork Level 1 Inductions, he is a furniture maker and woodturner, and runs his own business making bespoke pieces.
-Being a long-term member, he is also very passionate about the life of the workshop and was recently involved in the build of the new extension and upcoming Blackhorse Sideshow project.
+Enrique Melin is one of our Technical and Creative Managers.
+As well as assisting in the workshop and running our Woodwork Inductions and Woodturning courses, he is a furniture maker and woodturner, and runs his own business making bespoke pieces.
+Being a long-term member, he is also very passionate about the life of the workshop and was involved in the build of the new extension, Sideshow and the Atomic 50 education projects.

 Toby Poolman is one of the workshop’s Senior Technicians who originally trained as a furniture designer/maker, and has since worked as furniture maker, timber-framed building craftsman and college lecturer.
 Following his Masters in Fine Art (sculpture) at Bath Spa University, he undertook a number of artist residencies, most notably on Peace Art Project Cambodia (PAPC) in Phnom Penh in 2004.
 The project involved working with Cambodian students to turn decommissioned AK47s, remnants of the Khmer Rouge regime, into marketable sculpture and furniture.
 Toby lives on his narrowboat in the capital, where he divides his time between his role at Blackhorse Workshop, private commissions and own sculpture.